rocklobster-in/contact-form-7/readme.txt

 For more information, see [Releases](https://contactform7.com/category/releases/).

+= 5.1.7 =

+* CSS: Adds an explicit LTR direction style rule for code inputs.
+* Accessibility: Uses _Error_ instead of _ERROR_ in warnings.

 = 5.1.6 =

 * CSS: removes a style rule from the stylesheet that was unnecessary and conflicting with Twenty Twenty’s rules.